wkoszek/me/source/blog/2017-01-18-the-best-osx-file-manager.html.md

 ![MuCommander screenshot 2](/img/2017-01-18-the-best-osx-file-manager/mucommander_functions_75p.jpg "MuCommander 2")

+If you're a normal user and you only care about files, it won't be fun for you, but nerds should try "HTTP".
+You can type a website address there and muCommander will fetch and analyze the site and show its resources as files.
+So if there's a reference to `style.css` it'll show it to you and you can copy the file to the local filesystem.
+It's pretty cool.

 You should start playing with it and I think you'll like it.

 [This is a great thread]: http://apple.stackexchange.com/questions/10097/what-orthodox-file-manager-for-os-x-could-i-use